toreau/perl-presizely/README.md

 ### Auto height (aspect ratio preserved)

-One number to the left of an 'x' sets a specific width and calculates the height based on aspect ratio.
+One number to the left of an `x` sets a specific width and calculates the height based on aspect ratio.

 ```
 http://127.0.0.1:3000/1024x/http://example.com/image.jpg